 MHICU patients will typically have a legal order for admission and will be experiencing an acute or deteriorating stage of a severe mental disorder coupled with challenging behaviour that is accompanied with a high risk of violence to themselves, other patients, staff and visitors.

-Planning is underway with our partners at JHFMHN and construction is expected to commence in early 2021.
+Planning is underway with our partners at JHFMHN and construction started in mid 2021.

 Banksia Mental Health Unit – Tamworth Hospital